-Tonio Comesaña (Xosé Antón Comesaña Pintos) is a Galician clarinetist, currently active member of the National Youth Orchestra of Spain (JONDE).
+Tonio Comesaña is a Galician clarinetist, currently member of the European Union Youth Orchestra (EUYO) and the National Youth Orchestra of Spain (JONDE).

 Recently graduated from the Conservatorium van Amsterdam, he studied there for 4 years under the guidance of Arno Piters and Hans Colbers.
-Previously he studied with Vicente López at the Escola de Altos Estudos Musicais de Galiza and with Felipe González Agell and Marta Sancho in the conservatory of his hometown, Vigo.
+Previously he studied with Vicente López at the Escola de Altos Estudos Musicais de Galiza and with Felipe González Agell at the conservatory of his hometown, Vigo.

 As a soloist, he has made appearances with the Real Filharmonía de Galicia, Orquesta Sinfónica de la Región de Murcia, Joven Orquesta Sinfónica de Granada and Joven Orquesta Sinfónica Ciudad de Salamanca.

-He is awarded in the following competitions: 1st prize and best woodwind player in the 14th National Performance Contest “Intercentros Melómano” (2015), 2nd prize in the 14th edition of the “Terras de la Salette” Wind Instruments International Competition (2019), 1st prize in the 3rd Competition of Young Musicians “Antonio Granja” (2016), “David Russell” mention in the 8th edition of the “David Russell” Honorary Awards for New Talents.
+He is awarded in the following competitions: 1st prize and best woodwind player in the 14th National Performance Contest “Intercentros Melómano” (2015), 3rd prize in the International Clarinet Competition “Guy Deplus” (2021), 2nd prize in the 14th edition of the “Terras de la Salette” Wind Instruments International Competition (2019), 1st prize in the 3rd Competition of Young Musicians “Antonio Granja” (2016).

 He gives recitals in festivals as Festival de Segovia, Festival Internacional de Panticosa, Forum Internacional de Alto Perfeccionamento Musical del Sur de Europa and Festival Peregrinos Musicais, besides playing with some members of the Royal Concertgebouw Orchestra.